 Strawberry Peak Trail Report

 [Sunday, Dec 20, 2020] The trailhead for Strawberry Peak’s mountaineer’s route starts at the Colby Bridge Day Use Area which is just a dirt pullout on the left.
 You hike the Colby Canyon Trail through Daisy Canyon (passing a dry waterfall) for a little over a mile and then the trail opens up with full sun exposure for the remainder of the hike.
-There are some switchbacks before reaching Josephine Saddle just 2 miles from the trailhead and 1381 ft elevation gain.
+There are some switchbacks before reaching Josephine Saddle just 2 miles from the trailhead with 1,381 ft of elevation gain.
+From here, you’ll head on the mountaineer’s route toward Strawberry Peak.

 I found the first section to be more nerve-wracking than the second.
 The second scramble is actually longer and higher with more exposure (& more fun) but I think the first one made me nervous because it was very strong winds and it’s been a while since I had done something like this.
 After the first scramble, anxiety and my fear of heights settled in.
 I already started toying with the idea of hiking down a trail instead of climbing down this route.
 But coming down the mountaineer’s route was the goal of this hike so I distracted myself in conversations with my hiking partner.